-Based on nominations made by the Academy of Finland, the President of the Republic of Finland may confer the honorary title of Academician of Science to highly distinguished Finnish or foreign scientists and scholars.
+Based on nominations made by the Research Council of Finland, the President of the Republic of Finland may confer the honorary title of Academician of Science to highly distinguished Finnish or foreign scientists and scholars.
 The title can be held by no more than sixteen Finnish scientists and scholars at a time.
 There are no restrictions on the number of foreign Academicians.

 Current Academicians of Science